-Before the introduction of the harvester, three components made up harvesting grains: reaping, threshing, and finally winnowing.
+Before introducing the harvester, three components made up harvesting grains: reaping, threshing, and finally, winnowing.

 And the last sugar beet factory in northern California closed in 2008, ending more than 140 years of beet production and thousands of jobs in those agricultural regions.
-Now, only one operating plant remains in the state (in the Imperial Valley).
+Only one operating plant remains in the state (in the Imperial Valley).

 What Are Some Examples and Causes of Commercial Injuries Associated With Beet Harvesting Generally?

 - Cancer.
 We have seen it in the news.
-Herbicides and weedkiller cause cancer.
+Herbicides and weedkillers cause cancer.
 Combines kick up the soil as they dig it up.
-All this occurs as workers clear the machine's path and removes jams.
+All this occurs as workers clear the machine’s path and remove jams.
 And weeds are a massive challenge for beet farmers in general.
-Weeds can kill the entire crop, and if not halted within the first eight weeks of sewing the fields, the harvest could be nill.
+Weeds can kill the entire crop, and if not halted within the first eight weeks of sewing the fields, the harvest could be nil.
 (Source).

 - Amputation, Dismemberment, Degloving, Blindness, Crush Injuries, and Death.
 Sugar beets are harvested with two primary pieces of equipment.
-The defoliator removes the green leaves and slices a slab from the top of the sugar beet root.
-Imagine an arm or leg getting rung through a slicing device?
+The defoliator removes the green leaves and slices a slab from the top of the sugar beetroot.
+Imagine an arm or leg getting rung through a slicing device.
 This removed slab is the growing point of the sugar beet.
-It contains high levels of impurities, which impede the factories' ability to extract the sugar from the remainder of the harvested root.
-And it's a worker's job to keep this part of the machine clear, often while it's running.
-The sugar beet root is harvested with a pinch wheel harvester, which pinches the root and lifts from the soil.
+It contains high impurities, impeding the factories’ ability to extract the sugar from the remainder of the harvested root.
+And it’s a worker’s job to keep this part of the machine precise, often while it’s running.
+The sugar beetroot is harvested with a pinch wheel harvester, which pinches the heart and lifts it from the soil.
 Getting caught in one of these wheel harvesters can mean certain death and injury.
 The sugar beet harvester also separates some dirt and conveys the sugar beet into a farm truck to be transported to a nearby receiving station.
-A body part sent into the machine is likely to be incinerated, so it cannot be reattached.
+A body part sent into the machine will likely be incinerated, so it cannot be reattached.

 Worker Dies in Accident At Beet Co-Op.

-Decedent, Erv Knutson, a 60-year-old male employee crane operator of 37 years, died at a Sugar Beet Cooperative when he was struck by a payloader outside a pallet loading area, based upon news reports.
-In that case, as part of the harvesting process, visibility obscuring steam vapors had developed due to condensation in the cold Minnesota weather.
+As part of the harvesting process, visibility obscuring steam vapors had developed due to condensation in the cold Minnesota weather.
 Of particular interest, a non-employee third-party contractor was the owner and operator of the offending payloader.
-(Source).
+Source).

 Sugar Beet Refining Plant Accident Falling/Crushing Death.